TechHoldingLLC/terraform-aws-s3-bucket/EXAMPLE.md

 # S3
 Below is an examples of calling this module.

-Note: By default, Serverside encryption using "AES256" is enabled in this module
+Note: By default, Serverside encryption using "AES256" and bucket policy of blocking HTTP Request is **enabled** in this module

 ## Create S3 bucket
 ```